Goitom74/Goitom74/README.md

 Environmental and agricultural data (soil, water, crop data)

-Public sector data (such as income, demogaphics, debt, transportation)
+Public sector data (such as income, demographics, debt, transportation)

 Customer behaviour (such as churn, call center performance)